Skip to content

 In 2000, Barry retired early from Abbott Laboratories in order to start Africa Bridge.
 His search for a sustainable program that would transform the lives of these children led him to conduct 80 interviews with physicians, politicians, businesspersons, church leaders, villagers, and children.
 It was from these interviews that the mission, values, and practices of Africa Bridge evolved.

 I know how lucky I was to come of age in a place where people know we can’t be human in isolation.
 It’s only when we help each other that we find our true strength.
-This is one of the great lessons Africa has to teach the West, and the word “bridge” in our name is there to show that in helping Tanzanians care for their children and restore the promise of a future, we are enriched ourselves and become more human.
+This is one of the great lessons Africa has to teach the West, and the word “bridge” in our name is there to show that in helping East Africans care for their children and restore the promise of a future, we are enriched ourselves and become more human.
 Africa Bridge is based on the idea that this mutual exchange is essential to create real change.”

 Barry Childs in accepting the Purpose Prize, 2010